angular/angular-cli/docs/DEVELOPER.md

 For private packages, you will need to add a `"private": true` key to your package.json manually.
 This will require re-running the template admin script.

+## Windows

+To contribute to Angular using a Windows machine, you need to use the [Windows Linux Subsystem](https://learn.microsoft.com/en-us/windows/wsl/about) (also known as WSL).
+Installing WSL on your machine requires a few extra steps, but we believe it's generally useful for developing on Windows:

+1. Run `wsl --install` from Powershell (as administrator).
+2. Restart your machine.
+3. Enter the WSL environment by running: `wsl`.
+4. Continue with the developer guide as if you were on a native Linux system.

+For a more detailed guide, refer to the official Microsoft documentation: [Installing WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

+**Note:** Angular continues to support native Windows development via the `ng` CLI and rigorously tests on Windows for every code change.
+This recommendation specifically applies to contributing to the Angular codebase itself.